 5) Promotional Activities

-Are you sending them the messages they want to here in an environment where they are ready to receive them.
-There are so many options!
+Are you sending them the messages they want to hear in an environment where they are ready to receive them?
+There are so many options when it comes to hotel marketing strategies!
 Newsletters, Google ads, Groupon, email promotions.
 The guideline here is to make sure your vehicle, offer and brand image are aligned.
 For example, it may not make sense to put a 5 star hotel offer for a free night in the PennyShopper.

 Source1Purchasing is a company that focuses on driving revenue through the purchasing process.
 If you want to increase revenue and guest satisfaction through best practices and smarter purchasing contact one of our experts.